burnedfaceless/lscloud/README.md

-# lscloud
+# lscloud - A Command Line Interface for the LiftStation.cloud API
-CLI for LiftStation.cloud